eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/deployment.md

               transferProxyTokenSignerPublicKey: oem-cert
               transferProxyTokenEncryptionAesKey: oem-symmetric-key
           controlplane:
             securityContext:
               readOnlyRootFilesystem: false
             image:
               pullPolicy: Always
             ssi:
               miw:
                 # -- MIW URL
                 url: "https://managed-identity-wallets-new.stable.demo.catena-x.net"
                 # -- The BPN of the issuer authority
                 authorityId: "BPNL00000003CRHK"
               oauth:
-                # -- The URL (of KeyCloak), where access tokens can be obtained
+                # -- The URL (of Keycloak), where access tokens can be obtained
                 tokenurl: "https://centralidp.stable.demo.catena-x.net/auth/realms/CX-Central/protocol/openid-connect/token"
                 client:
-                  # -- The client ID for KeyCloak
+                  # -- The client ID for Keycloak
                   id: "sa4"
                   # -- The alias under which the client secret is stored in the vault.
                   secretAlias: "stable-provider-miw"
             endpoints:
               management:
                 authKey: ****
             ## Ingress declaration to expose the network service.